rackerlabs/technical-blog/_posts/2015-08-24-data-science-baltimore.md

 ```
 ![01]({% asset_path 2015-08-24-data-science-baltimore/baltimore_salaries01.png %})

-Ok, this is interesting, it shows that the State Attorney gets paid the most in the city, followed by executive roles, the Mayor, etc. I guess this isn't very surprising.
+Ok, this is interesting.
+It shows that the State Attorney gets paid the most in the city, followed by executive roles, the Mayor, etc. I guess this isn't very surprising.
 But these are only individual jobs, not the entire spend by job role.
-After all, these is only 1 State Attorney.
+After all, there is only 1 State Attorney.
 A better approach might be to group by JobTitle.

 ```python